AsanoHaruka157/Open-Problems---Multimodal-Single-Cell-Integration/README.md

 This is my personal solution to the **2022 NeurIPS Kaggle Competition**, and it is still being updated.
 Due to file size limitations, for raw data and the problem statement, please refer to: <https://www.kaggle.com/competitions/open-problems-multimodal>
-For results and processed data, please refer to: <https://drive.google.com/drive/folders/1lZGjnL_C4pkSyAPxxfnYWUPdELiX7_Ay?usp=sharing>
+For results and processed data, please kindly run the Jupyter Notebooks.

 ---